-The Mayflower Complete Lighting Control Central Management System (CMS) allows full dynamic control and monitoring of each individual lighting unit using low power radio and GPRS/3G communication.
+The Mayflower Smart Control Central Management System (CMS) allows full dynamic control and monitoring of each individual lighting unit using low power radio and GPRS/3G communication.
 Discrete infrastructure installed on lighting units receives and transmits data to the office enabling full and effective asset management.

 Now, for the first time, the user can dynamically control each individual lighting unit from a laptop or mobile device.

 Whether it’s new or existing lighting or signage installations, Mayflower can give you the power to take control.

 In the last few years, Mayflower has won several large contracts to supply Street Lighting PFI Projects with its remote monitoring equipment, including the South Coast, Nottingham and Knowsley PFIs.
 The Hampshire PFI project alone will include installation of approximately 150,000 Mayflower Nodes.
 Mayflower’s current installation programme is in excess of 400,000 units.